Philip Henry Gosse

+There are three portraits of Gosse at the London National Portrait Gallery.

 Early life

-Philip Henry Gosse was born in Worcester in 1810, second of four children of Thomas Gosse (1765-1844), a mezzotint engraver and itinerant painter of miniature portraits, and Hannah (née Best), a lady's maid before her marriage.
+Philip Henry Gosse was born in Worcester in 1810, second of four children of Thomas Gosse (1765–1844), a mezzotint engraver and itinerant painter of miniature portraits, and Hannah (née Best), a lady's maid before her marriage.
 He spent his childhood mostly in Poole, Dorset, where his aunt, Susan Bell, taught him to draw and introduced him to zoology.
-She had similarly taught her own son, Thomas Bell, who was twenty years older and later became a great friend to Gosse.
+She had similarly taught her own son, Thomas Bell, who was 18 years older and later became a great friend to Gosse.

-At fifteen he began work as a clerk in the counting house of George Garland and Sons in Poole.
+At 15, he began work as a clerk in the counting house of George Garland and Sons in Poole.
 In 1827 he sailed to Newfoundland to serve as a clerk in the Carbonear premises of Slade, Elson and Co.
-There he became a dedicated, self-taught student of Newfoundland entomology, "the first person systematically to investigate and to record the entomology" of the island.While living in Carbonear, he wrote and illustrated an "exquisite" volume, never published, the "Entomologia Terra Novae".
+There he became a dedicated, self-taught student of Newfoundland entomology, "the first person systematically to investigate and to record the entomology" of the island.
+While living in Carbonear, he wrote and illustrated an "exquisite" volume, never published, the "Entomologia Terra Novae".
 In 1832 Gosse experienced a religious conversion and, as he described it, "solemnly, deliberately and uprightly, took God for my God."

 In 1835 he left Newfoundland for Compton, Lower Canada (Quebec), where he farmed unsuccessfully for three years.
 He originally tried to establish a commune with two of his religious friends.
 The experience deepened his love for natural history, and locals referred to him as "that crazy Englishman who goes about picking up bugs."
 During this time he became a member of the Natural History Society of Montreal and submitted specimens to its museum.

-In 1838 Gosse taught eight months for Reuben Saffold, the owner of Belvoir plantation, near Pleasant Hill, Alabama.
+In 1838 Gosse taught for eight months for Reuben Saffold, the owner of Belvoir plantation, near Pleasant Hill, Alabama.
 In this period, planters often hired private tutors to teach their children.
-Gosse also studied and drew the local flora and fauna, assembling an unpublished volume, Entomologia Alabamensis, on insect life in the state.
+Gosse also studied the local flora and fauna, and drew illustrations of insects in a notebook titled Entomologia Alabamensis, not published until 2010.
 The cotton plantation was in the Black Belt of Alabama, and Saffold held numerous enslaved labourers.
 Gosse recorded his negative impressions of slavery, later published as Letters from Alabama (1859).